Tour Steven Seagal's $3.6m bulletproof mansion in the Arizona desert

 Haile Sand Fort, Cleethorpes, UK

-A utilitarian structure, the building features a circular tower offering the perfect lookout point.
-A balcony sits at sea level, offering means of escape via boat.
-While obtaining water and provisions may be tricky, the outside space offers a great spot for fishing and you could even set up a hydroponic garden to meet all your food needs.
+Captured via this aerial footage, the former military building features a circular tower offering the perfect lookout point.
+A balcony sits at sea level, offering an ideal means of escape via boat.

 Vivos Europa One, Rothenstein, Germany

-Dubbed 'the world's ultimate doomsday escape', Vivos Europa One will be one of the largest private shelters on earth when it's completed.
+Dubbed the world's ultimate doomsday escape, Vivos Europa One will be one of the largest private shelters on earth when it's completed.
 Located in Rothenstein, Germany, the survival bunker was the brainchild of Vivos CEO Robert Vicino.

 Vivos Europa One, Rothenstein, Germany

-Valued at $1.1 billion (£792m), the Vivos Europa One will lie inside a converted Cold War bunker that was carved out of solid bedrock.
-Positioned deep inside a limestone mountain, the shelter will be able to survive a close-range nuclear explosion, direct airline crash, severe flooding, earthquakes, and both biological and chemical attacks.
+Positioned deep inside a limestone mountain, the shelter will be able to survive a close-range nuclear explosion, direct airline crash, severe flooding, earthquakes and both biological and chemical attacks.

 Vivos Europa One, Rothenstein, Germany